 The crew will interrupt what you are doing, get in the way of the sitter and ask you lots of questions.
 The producers ask you questions on camera, and then, of course you speak to Kate, Tai, Kathleen, Joan and Stephen at stages throughout the day.
 I knew this was going to happen, but wasn’t quite prepared for how disrupting it actually was.

-You do get into the swing of it, but the first couple of times I lost my train of thought, and, I believe this was ultimately my downfall.
+You do get into the swing of it, but the first couple of times I lost my train of thought, and, struggled to pick up where I left off.

-Early on in the process I realised that I had painted Fleur’s shoulder wrong; I sketched the right place in, but got interrupted and then when I went back didn’t carry on where I left off.
+Early on in the process I realised that the symmetry but got interrupted and then when I went back didn’t carry on where I left off.
 The ‘correction’ wasn’t complete and then when I came to paint it, I assumed it was.
 I became so focussed on the time and completion that I didn’t just stop and look . . .
 I was blinded by the stress and the situation.

 Stress does weird things to you.
 As I discovered!!